 When is National Hispanic Heritage month?

-National Hispanic Heritage month takes place from September 15-October 15.
+National Hispanic Heritage month takes place from September 15 to October 15 each year.

 Why is celebrating Hispanic Heritage month at work important?